openvinotoolkit/openvino/docs/MO_DG/prepare_model/Additional_Optimizations.md

 You may need to set input layouts, as it is required by some preprocessing, for example, setting a batch, applying mean or scales, and reversing input channels (BGR<->RGB).

 Layout defines the meaning of dimensions in shape and can be specified for both inputs and outputs.
+Some preprocessing requires to set input layouts, for example, setting a batch, applying mean or scales, and reversing input channels (BGR<->RGB).

 For the layout syntax, check the [Layout API overview](../../OV_Runtime_UG/layout_overview.md).
 To specify the layout, you can use the *`--layout`* option followed by the layout value.